lmondada/dphil-thesis/content/02_quantum/02_quantum_sota.md

 and symmetries of quantum computations, achieving significant reductions in circuit size, depth, and hardware-specific overheads.
-Techniques such as phase polynomial synthesis and Clifford tableau representations are widely applicable and are a cornerstore of modern quantum compilers @Amy2019 @Griend2025.
+Techniques such as phase polynomial synthesis and Clifford tableau representations are widely applicable and are a cornerstone of modern quantum compilers @Amy2019 @Griend2025.
 Meanwhile, diagrammatic calculi, such as the ZX calculus, provide a flexible and theoretically robust framework for optimisations, often revealing simplifications invisible in the traditional gate-based model.